agarzola/bookjs/README.md

 ```

 ### Initialization
-Presuming you’ve required or otherwise included, you can initialize a new book like so:
+Presuming you’ve required or otherwise included _book.js_, you can initialize a new book like so:

 ```javascript
 var img_paths = [ /* strings representing paths to page images */ ];